akamai/akr/README.md

 This enables your native system SSH to communicate to the `akr` ssh-agent process over a unix socket.

 # License
+Copyright (c) 2021, Akamai Technologies.
-All rights reserved by Akamai Technologies.
+All rights reserved.

 # Security Disclosure
 For any security related questions, please contact our security team.